slebed/KingShroud/docs/shrouds/kings_shroud.md

 ## Print preparation

 Print the KingsShroud_v176.stl face down on the bed in your primary color.
 Note that these parts were designed to be printed with Petg and are a tight fit.
-If printing in ABS, please allow for shrinkable.
-Use 4 perimeters, 5 top and bottom layers.
+If printing in ABS, please adjust for shrinkage.

+ - Use 4 perimeters, 5 top and bottom layers.

 > **Note:** The are four 'Pokey Poke' holes that will need to be drilled out prior to assembly.